Death of Marc Bennett

 Marc Bennett (c.
 1967 – 24 December 2019) was a British travel advisor who died under mysterious circumstances in Doha, Qatar.
 Bennett was employed by the Qatar Airways company Discover Qatar to promote the image of Qatar following the nation's selection as the host of the 2022 FIFA World Cup.
 After leaving the job and showing interest in a rival Saudi company, Bennett was arrested and said that he was tortured.
 He was found hanged in his hotel room on 25 December 2019.

 Following his death, Qatar Airways reported that he was arrested for stealing company secrets.
 Qatar Airways said that his death was unrelated to his work because he was a popular and valued former employee.
 Bennett's family dispute both stories; a British coroner did not record the death as suicide.

 Life and work

 Marc Bennett was from Haywards Heath.
 He had played rugby union for the Harlequin F.C. under-21 team.

-He had once been a senior figure at travel company Thomas Cook Group, and was headhunted by Qatar Airways to set-up and develop their promotional tourism arm, Discover Qatar, in 2012, with the aim to boost tourism for the 2022 FIFA World Cup.
+He had once been a senior figure at travel company Thomas Cook Group, and was headhunted by Qatar Airways to set-up and develop their promotional tourism arm, Discover Qatar, in 2012, with the aim of boosting tourism for the 2022 FIFA World Cup.